EricssonResearch/dnt/doc/getting_started/scenario_oam/README.md

-# Scenario #5: R2DTWO Operation, Administration and Maintenance (OAM)
+# Scenario: R2DTWO Operation, Administration and Maintenance (OAM)

 __Important: this scenario assumes background knowledge of the first three scenarios.
 Please take a look into Scenarios TSN, TSNoDetNet and IP46oDetNet scenarios if you have not already.__